What was the reason you developed the Touhou Project NES Demakes?

 How come the demakes aren’t available on Steam?

-Due to the limited use of the free license available from Team Shanghai Alice, we were only allowed to release them on itch.io.
+Due to the limited use of the free license available from Team Shanghai Alice and since these are based on five of the official games, we were only allowed to release them on itch.io.
 If we’re able to obtain a commercial license from Team Shanghai Alice, we may explore the possibility of exporting the games to Steam and the Nintendo Switch, but Nintendo may have to take that responsibility for their Switch ports.